University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 #### Question
 {:.no_toc}

-Try to think of two ways we could inspect the contents of the `/` directory from your own home directory.
+Give two ways we could inspect the contents of the `/` directory from your own home directory.

 ### Creating a New Directory